whoiskushal/CCNA-projects/README.md

 3.	cable	automatically chosen cable	None
 IP Addressing Table:

-S.No	Device	IPv4 Address	Subnet Mask
+S.No	Device	IPv4 Address	Subnet Mask(you can set the ip according to your choice)
 1. PC0	192.168.0.1	255.255.255.0
 2. PC1	192.168.0.2	255.255.255.0
 3. PC2	192.168.0.3	255.255.255.0